Slower Than Slow: 16 RPM Records

 Because most, but not all, 16s had big holes and were 7" in diameter many of them were mistaken for 45 RPMs and at that size the speed allowed for up to 20 minutes of playing time per side.
-However, there was no true standard size and they were also manufactured to be 9, 10, or 12 inches in diameter and, of course, these larger records played even longer.
+However, there was no true standard size and they were also manufactured to be 9, 10, or 12 inches in diameter and these larger records played even longer.
 Just like the other speeds and formats 16s could be played one record at a time or stacked on a changer for continuous play.

 The famous Seeburg 1000 was a record player that was used exclusively to play background music in offices and restaurants.
 The system used 16 RPM discs that were 9 inches in diameter and could be stacked on traditional 45 RPM spindle adapters.
 The records for this system were monaural and could play up to 40 minutes per side.
 Because the Seeburg's usage was strictly intended for background music the sound quality was not a major concern.
 You can find out a lot more details on this subject here.